subhojeet-chowdhury/SpeakType/README.md

 2. Hold `ALT + SPACE`
 3. Speak normally
 4. Release the keys.
 Your text will instantly stream into the field perfectly formatted!

+### 4. Logs and Troubleshooting
+The Rust daemon writes daily rolling logs to `core/logs/speaktype.log.*`.
+If the daemon fails to start or a hotkey press is ignored, check these logs for detailed error messages.

 ---
 *Built with Rust, Python, and a lot of caffeine.*